What Kapil Dev and Co’s historic 1983 World Cup win means to various generations of Indian fans

 Aaron Tuscano (Year of birth: 2001)

-As a cricket fan, it makes me really happy that Indian won their first World Cup in 1983.
+As a cricket fan, it makes me really happy that India won their first World Cup in 1983.
 I have only watched highlights of the final match of the 1983 World Cup and it was quite thrilling to see them turn around the game.
 But if I compare the 1983 World Cup with the 2011 edition, I would pick 2011 as it was the World Cup which got me interested in playing cricket.

 What did Kapil Dev and Co’s World Cup triumph mean to you?
 What are your memories of that day in June 1983?
 Leave your comments on Facebook, tweet to us @thefield_in or e-mail us at fieldfeedback@scroll.in.